Thousands ordered evacuated ahead of 'life-threatening' Hurricane Florence

 North Carolina Gov. Roy Cooper said he had asked President Trump for a federal disaster declaration ahead of the storm.

-"We here in North Carolina are bracing for a hart hit," Cooper said Monday.
+"We here in North Carolina are bracing for a hard hit," Cooper said Monday.
 "We are taking Hurricane Florence seriously."

 Dare County officials ordered everyone to leave Hatteras Island on Monday.
 Residents and visitors in popular tourist spots such as Duck and Corolla faced a Tuesday deadline.